data-mie/dbt-profiler/README.md

 `dbt-profiler` implements dbt macros for profiling database relations and creating  `doc` blocks and table schemas (`schema.yml`) containing said profiles.

-The macros have been tested with `PostgreSQL`, `BigQuery` and `Snowflake`.

-# Purpose
+## Purpose

 `dbt-profiler` aims to provide the following:

 1. [print_profile](#print_profile-source) macro for ad-hoc model profiling to support data exploration
 2. Describe a mechanism to include model profiles in [dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/documentation)

+For the second point there are at least two options:

+1. `meta` properties, and
+2. `doc` blocks.

-For the second point there are at least two options: `meta` properties and `doc` blocks.
-An example of the former is implemented in the [print_profile_schema](#print_profile_schema-source) macro.
-The latter can be achieved with the following pattern:
+An example of the first is implemented in the [print_profile_schema](#print_profile_schema-source) macro.
+The second can be achieved with the following pattern:

 1. Use [print_profile_docs](#print_profile_docs-source) macro to generate the profile as a Markdown table wrapped in a Jinja `docs` macro
 2. Copy the output to a `docs/dbt_profiler/<model>.md` file